majorimi/blazor-components/.github/docs/GdprConsent.md

 **All components work with WebAssembly and Server hosted models**.
 For code examples [see usage](https://github.com/majorimi/blazor-components/blob/master/src/Majorsoft.Blazor.Components.TestApps.Common/Components/GdprConsents.razor).

+**NOTE**: GDPR Consents components just prompting UI elements to ask user consents.
+Also stores chosen values only locally in order to not prompt always.
+**But it does not block any Cookies or Tracking scripts!
+Blocking all technology which was not approved by user consent is responsibility of App developers!**

 You can try it out by using the [demo app](https://blazorextensions.z6.web.core.windows.net/gdpr).

 ![GDPR Consent demo](https://github.com/majorimi/blazor-components-docs/raw/main/github/docs/gifs/gdprConsents.gif)

 # Components and Services

-- **`GdprBanner`**: renders a small Overlay layer at the bottom of the page with customizable content for showing the given GDPR message.
+- **`GdprBanner`**: renders a small Overlay layer at the bottom of the page with customizable content for showing the given GDPR message. **Only one consent component allowed per Application.**
-- **`GdprModal`**: renders a Modal dialog with Overlay layer for the whole page with customizable content for showing the given GDPR message.
+- **`GdprModal`**: renders a Modal dialog with Overlay layer for the whole page with customizable content for showing the given GDPR message. **Only one consent component allowed per Application.**
 - **`IGdprConsentService`**: injectable service to handle GDPR Consent actions.
 - **`IGdprConsentNotificationService`**: injectable singleton service to handle GDPR Consent changes with events.